-How many times have you been asked to describe what your company does and, no matter how hard you try, you still wind up with blank looks from your audience?
+How often have you been asked to describe what your company does, and no matter how hard you try, you still wind up with blank looks from your audience?
 But the moment you bring out a brochure, you suddenly see your audience's eyes light up with understanding.

 A brochure is more than just some marketing piece you give away at trade shows.
 It is often the first impression that your company gets to make on potential new clients.
 That is why a good brochure needs to be designed properly to create the most effective presentation.

 What should be included in a brochure?